[C#] Entity Framework Core -Relationship Establishment Conditions-

 summary

-So far, we've looked at the process of establishing relationships in EF Core (detection by convention → explicit configuration as needed).
+Up to this point, we've looked at the process of establishing relationships in EF Core (detection by convention → explicit configuration as needed), while organizing the information.

-To summarize the differences with Laravel, EF Core is an ORM that does not "establish relationships just by writing them in the model," but rather "interprets class structures by convention and constructs relationships .
+To summarize the differences from Laravel in one sentence, EF Core is an ORM that doesn't "establish relationships simply because you write them in the model," but rather "builds relationships by interpreting the class structure using conventions .

 On the other hand, regardless of whether you're using EF Core or Laravel, foreign keys (FKs) are crucial for establishing relationships at the database level.